shivammathur/setup-php/README.md

 ## :sparkling_heart: Support This Project

 - Please star the project and share it.
-If you blog, please share your experience of using this action.
+If you blog, please share your experience of using `setup-php`.
 - Please [reach out](mailto:contact@setup-php.com) if you have any questions about sponsoring setup-php.

 Many users and organisations support setup-php via [GitHub Sponsors](https://github.com/sponsors/shivammathur).